 - 11.27.
 An addition is made for goods procured in U.S. ports by foreign ocean and air carriers.
 At this time, these purchases are limited to fuel, which are not included in the Census-basis data described above.
 Estimates are based on a supplemental report provided by the Census Bureau, on BEA's surveys of international transactions in transport services, and on data from IHS Markit. - of goods that are purchased and subsequently sold abroad without the goods entering the United States.
 Because these goods do not cross the U.S. customs boundary, their value is not recorded in the Census-basis data.
 This adjustment is based on BEA's surveys of international transactions in selected services and intellectual property. - 11.29.
 An addition is made for personal parcels shipped via the U.S. Postal Service because Census-basis data do not cover these items.
 The adjustment is based on a survey of postal operations and estimates by BEA.
 The offsetting entry to this item is included as part of other private transfer payments in secondary income.
 An addition is also made for U.S. mail order shipments to Canada based on data provided by Statistics Canada. - 11.30.
 An addition is made for nonmonetary gold not included in the Census-basis data.
 This involves gold that is purchased by foreign official agencies and is shipped to the FRBNY where it is held in custody for foreign official accounts.
 No export documents are filed for this gold transaction.
 This adjustment is based on the monthly average of daily fixings of London gold prices and on data provided by the FRBNY. - 11.31.
 An addition is made for electric energy supplied to Mexico.
 The adjustment is based on data from the United Nations International Trade Statistics Database (UN Comtrade). - 11.32.
+An addition is made for the transfer of military goods through grant programs such as the Presidential Drawdown Authority.
+The adjustment is based on data from the U.S. Department of State and the U.S. Department of Defense. - 11.33.
 An addition is made to raise the value of recorded smart cards to their full market value from the value of the media-that is, the value of the blank or unrecorded smart cards.
-This adjustment is based on Census-basis data and is applied beginning with statistics for 2009. - 11.33.
+This adjustment is based on Census-basis data and is applied beginning with statistics for 2009. - 11.34.
 A deduction is made for the value of nonwarranty repairs and alterations of foreign-owned equipment repaired or altered in the United States and subsequently exported.
 The value of these repairs is combined with data on equipment repairs from BEA's surveys of international transactions in selected services and intellectual property and included in services exports in maintenance and repair services n.i.e. (not included elsewhere).
-This adjustment is based on Census-basis data. - 11.34.
-A deduction is made for exports of exposed motion picture film for sale or rent which are already included in services exports in personal, cultural, and recreational services.
 This adjustment is based on Census-basis data.

-11.35.
+- 11.35.
+A deduction is made for exports of exposed motion picture film for sale or rent which are already included in services exports in personal, cultural, and recreational services.
+This adjustment is based on Census-basis data. - 11.36.
 A deduction is made for U.S.-owned grain shipped for storage in Canada and an addition is made for subsequent delivery of U.S.-owned grain from Canadian warehouses to third countries.
 The net effect of these adjustments to total goods exports is zero.
-These adjustments are based on Census-basis data.
+These adjustments are based on Censusbasis data.